DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 📘**AI**: gives machines the ability to do things that a human can do better or allows a machine to perform tasks that we previously thought required human intelligence
     - 📘**Machine Learning**: a subset of AI and refers to a system that can improve automatically through experience
         - a ML system starts with a set of rules or guidelines
+        - Machine learning uses 📝mathematical approaches to analyze data, searching for patterns that predict future activity.
         - an AI system starts with nothing and progressively learns the rules, creating its own algorithms as it learns the rules and applies ML techniques based on these rules
     - Behavior-based detection is one way ML and AI can apply to cybersecurity
         - an admin relates a baseline of normal activities and traffic on a network; the baseline in this case is similar to a set of rules given to a ML system